 - If short on time, skip Ellis Island.

 - If you don’t have half a day to explore, take a scenic boat tour instead.

 Manhattan skyline mesmerized the carful of kids as we waited for the ferry.
 It’s amazing to see for the first time.

 My 11-year-old daughter looked over to lower Manhattan with a look I know.
 She’s dying to get there and I hope she loves the city as much as I do.

 The Ferry Ride

 I pulled the SUV into the paid parking lot and found a spot with ease.
-After an airport-like security screen, the carful of kids fight a competitive New Jersey crowd to jockey our way to the top level of the ferry.
-We want a view and the Statue of Liberty amazes the crowd.
+After an airport-like security screen, the carful of kids fought a competitive New Jersey crowd to jockey our way to the top level of the ferry.
+We wanted a view and the Statue of Liberty amazed the crowd.